BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/BL2 Better Loot Mod/README.md

   * Hyperius
   * Master Gee
   * Pyro Pete
+* Small buffs for drop pools of some enemy types *(just one at the moment)*:
+  * Witch Doctors will drop an Eridium stick, and have a pretty good chance of dropping a Relic as well.
 * Remove early-game loot restrictions.
 This is actually a superset of the similar feature already present in UCP 4.0.
 The additions here are that both Relics and Class Mods will spawn from the beginning, as well.
 Both